Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

             - privileged = Derived from `settings.createOptions.HostConfig.Privileged`.
         - **volumeMounts** = There are 4 sources to volume mounts.
             - bind mounts from `settings.createOptions.HostConfig.Binds` in format "host path:target path[:readwrite mode]".
-              *This is not recommended for Edge on K8s.*
+              *This is not recommended for IoT Edge on K8s.*
                 - Name = Sanitized host path.
                 - MountPath = target path.
                 - readOnlyProperty = readwrite mode if set, default is false.
             - bind mounts from `settings.createOptions.HostConfig.Mounts`
-              *This is not recommended for Edge on K8s.*
+              *This is not recommended for IoT Edge on K8s.*
                 - Name = mount.Source
                 - MountPath = mount.Target
                 - readOnlyProperty = readwrite mode if set, default is false.